YANG Suite - Do you speak YANG?

 Cisco models are usually divided in two categories. oper (operational data) models and cfg (configuration data).
 On the first case, it will contain oper in the name.
 This indicates you will find operational data in this model like its status (shut/admin shut/no shut), type, name, speed and statistics.
 On the other case, it will contain cfg in the name.
 This model will store configuration information like its description, speed, ip address… You will be able to use this model to modify the configuration of a device.

 A good way to find the model you need is to look at the naming.
 That’s might not always work.
-Optionally, I use the github search feature to find the model I need.
-Here’s how I do it.
+Optionnally, I use the grep feature in my shell.
+Here is how I use it:

 From the search results, the model that best fits our needs appears to be Cisco-IOS-XR-sysadmin-sm.yang.
 Let’s verify it’s the one we need.